 What is a differential?

 When a car is driving in a straight line, wheels on both sides of the car are turning at a constant rate.
 However, when a car enters a turn, the inside wheel covers a shorter distance from the outside of the wheel.
 As such, the outside wheel turns faster than the inside wheel.
-If the inside and outside wheels are connected by a single shaft, this differential between the wheel velocities results in a condition known as “wheel hop.”
-Wheel hop is a dangerous condition that stall the inner wheel, changes the toe on the outer or outer wheel, and puts excess stress on the drivetrain.
+If the inside and outside wheels are connected by a single shaft, this differential between the wheel velocities results in a dangerous condition that can stall the inner wheel, changes the toe on the inner or outer wheel, and puts excess stress on the drivetrain.
 Enter the differential.
-The purpose of the differential is to allow different speeds between the inner and outer wheel while being driven by the input shaft.
+The purpose of the differential is to allow a speed differential between the inner and outer wheel while being driven by the input shaft.
 In its most common form, the differential consists of a Pinion and Ring and Planetary bevel gears to connect the output shafts.
 Here is an example of a typical [open type] differential:

 In a standard [open type] differential, the rotational velocity of the input shaft is the average of the rotational velocity of the output shafts under normal traction conditions.
 Therefore, increasing the speed of one output shaft will decrease the speed of the other output shaft.
+As conservation of momentum is considered, this means that 50% of the torque transferred to the ground will always remain on each output shift in a standard open differential.
 As such, we are now presented with a problem: what happens during loss of traction?
 To investigate, let’s do some basic maths.

 Input shaft velocity is ‘V’